xf00f/web3x/README.md

 ### Using generated contracts

 The following code demonstrates how to use the generated contract class.
-It's the exact same API as used in web3.js, only now with typesafety.
+It's the exact same API as used in web3.js, only now with type safety.

 ```typescript
 import { fromWei } from 'web3x/utils';